neoclient/neoclient/README.md

 service: GitHubService = retrofit.create(GitHubService)
 ```

-Each method call of the created `GitHubService` makes a synchronous HTTP request to the remote webserver.
+Each method call to the created `GitHubService` makes a synchronous HTTP request to the remote webserver.
 ```python
 from typing import List